wutipong/mangaweb3-frontend/README.md

 ## Development

 **MangaWeb 4** was developed with [Node.JS](https://nodejs.org/en) runtime for a long time (since version 1).
 However, recently I made a switch to [Bun](https://bun.com/) and I don't find any issue.

-I assumed that both runtime can be use.
+To put it simply, you can switch the command `npm` with `bun` and it should work just fine.

 Feel free to create an issue if you run into a problem though.

 ### Running MangaWeb 4